Vice President Mike Pence Pivots, Will Travel To Colorado For Air Force Academy Graduation

 — U.S. Air Force Academy (@AF_Academy) April 15, 2020

 Because of the coronavirus outbreak, no spectators, including family, will be allowed at this year’s ceremony, which is six weeks ahead of schedule.
-It will only last about 30 minutes.
-Cadets will march 6 feet apart and sit 8 feet apart and won’t march up to get their diplomas.
+It will only last about 30 to 40 minutes and the ceremony will take place in the Terrazo instead of the stadium The Terrazo is a pavilion area on campus near the chapel.
+Cadets will march 8 feet apart and sit 8 feet apart and won’t march up to get their diplomas.

 The Air Force Thunderbirds demonstration will also look different this year.
 At the conclusion of the ceremony, they will fly in a Super Delta formation, which is an 8-ship configuration, instead or their normal Delta formation, a 6-ship formation.